kamilkrzyskow/coub-downloader/README.md

 What could be improved:
 - async file read
 - categorizing the downloaded coub videos
-- storing not only the URLs but the titles too
-  this would allow to skip already downloaded coubs in case of some error
 - proper error handling
 - add stories handling